diffblue/cbmc/doc/architectural/central-data-structures.md

 primitive (which might be reported as a `built-in-addition`) or there might even be no-source location (because it might be part of harnesses generated as an example, that have no presence in the user code).

+## irept

+`irep`s are the underlying data structure used to implement many of the data structures in CBMC and the assorted tools.
+These include the `exprt`, `typet`, `codet` and `source_locationt` classes.
+This is a tree data structure where each node is expected to contain a string/ID and may have child nodes stored in both a sequence of child nodes and a map of strings/IDs to child nodes.
+This enables the singular `irept` data structure to be used to model graphs such as ASTs, CFGs, etc.